jonashackt/github-actions-release-maven/README.md

           prerelease: false
 ```

 The `release_name` and `tag_name` use the version number we define through the GitHub Actions workflow UI.
+The action also creates a git tag inside our repo for us - so no need to do this ourselves.
 Inside the body we add a description of where our newly released `jar` can be downloaded from (Maven Central) and how to embed it into your project.

 ### Extending the GitHub release with a changelog